 Metabolic and bariatric surgery is the most effective treatment for type 2 diabetes among individuals affected by the disease of obesity.
 In almost all cases, type 2 diabetics who undergo gastric surgery experience an improvement in t2d symptoms or complete remission of the disease entirely.

-Bariatric patients who have weight loss surgery within five years of their diabetes diagnoses have the highest likelihood of complete remission of the disease.
+Bariatric patients who have weight loss surgery within five years of their diabetes diagnosis have the highest likelihood of complete remission.

 11- Assistance with Living a Healthier Lifestyle

 Weight loss surgery, also referred to as bariatric surgery, can not only help you lose weight and reverse diabetes, but you can get help living the ideal (healthy) lifestyle.

 Bariatric surgery must be performed within accepted guidelines.
 This includes ongoing patient education and follow-up care.
 Your surgeon wants to ensure that you live a healthy lifestyle, including eating nutrient-rich foods and getting adequate exercise.
 This level of care can help you put diabetes behind you so you can get used to your new, healthy, and energized life.